-Per OAR 137-078-0045: "The Program shall submit reports as required by CVSSD for each year of Funding provided by the Grant.
-Reports shall be submitted within 30 days of receiving instructions from the Administrator.
 Failure to submit reports by the due date established in the instructions may result in a suspension of funds disbursed to the Program until the reports are submitted and approved."

 Grantees must collect and report certain data in order to comply with both state and federal requirements.
 Grant recipients are strongly encouraged to develop data collection systems that offer maximum flexibility.
-Unless otherwise stated, all data collected and reported for CFA reporting purposes must be limited to those activities and services directly funded by the CFA grant and not to overall agency activities.
+All data collected and reported for CFA specific statistical reporting purposes must be limited to those activities and services directly funded by the CFA grant and not to overall agency activities.
 It is permissible, with DOJ CVSSD approval, to pro-rate certain information based upon a reasonable, accurate and logical basis (i.e., FTE funded by the grant).